Read the post in: 繁體中文

 another disordered eating kicked in.

 I have to say that 2017 was the start of another shocking diet culture.
 I said that because I was under the influence of disordered eating again, but this time it was Orthorexia, an obsession with eating “clean”.

 I was afraid of food that has oil or refined sugar.
 I shot myself down again with compulsive and compensating exercise.
 After a log of self-talk and reading, I know it’s not “healthy” at all.
 So I went on to my orthorexia recovery journey.

 I’ve learned to make peace with food, with my body, and myself.

 Right now I could say that I’m in a really good place.
 I appreciate every meal I eat, every chance I got to enjoy.
 Eating is not a thing that I’m afraid of anymore.
 On the contrary, it’s one of the blessings that I have and I should cherish it without a pang of slight guilt or fear.

 Whole Food & Vegan

 You probably have noticed that there are some articles on this site that are not “vegan.”
 That’s true because I was not a vegan until July 2018.
-The motivation of starting to write vegan recipes is that I’ve noticed there are a lot of vegans in Taiwan but not so many vegan recipes out there.
+The motivation for starting to write vegan recipes is that I’ve noticed there are a lot of vegans in Taiwan but not so many vegan recipes out there.

 On the other hand, I always love veggies and fruits since I was a kid.
 If you ask me to choose between an apple and a steak, I would definitely go for the apple.

 My diet was mainly vegetarian in 2017.
-The turning point of me becoming a vegan is in July 2018.
+The turning point of my becoming a vegan is in July 2018.
 The reason is simple, for the humane and ethical cause.
 I respect life and don’t want to cause harm to animals and the environment.